johanohly/AirTrail/docs/docs/install/docker-compose.md

 - Set the `ORIGIN` variable to the domain name or IP address that the application will be accessed from.
 - Populate custom database information if necessary.
 - Consider changing DB_PASSWORD to a custom value.
-Postgres is not publically exposed, so this password is only used for local authentication.
+Postgres is not publicly exposed, so this password is only used for local authentication.
 To avoid issues with Docker parsing this value, it is best to use only the characters A-Za-z0-9.

 ### Step 3: Start the application